Wichtiger Hinweis

 Trade tax revenues are subject to regular fluctuations.
 There are therefore mechanisms in place to compensate for these fluctuations, albeit with a time lag, such as allocations from the federal and state governments.
 In addition, the city has reduced debt on a large scale in recent years and built up reserves.

 However, losses of this magnitude caused by unforeseeable repayments are unusual and can only be offset in the medium term.
-As a result, the city's reserves are being depleted and the city has to work with measures such as a budget freeze as for 2024 and cutbacks.
+As a result, the city's reserves were depleted and the city had to work with measures such as a budget freeze for 2024 and cutbacks.
 A budget consolidation concept had to be drawn up for 2025 in order to stabilize the financial situation.
-This concept was presented at the end of March.
-At its meeting on April 30, the City Council approved the budget consolidation concept.

 Read also